syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

     * Additionally, the sink will need to be turned off at the end of each day.
 4. Open the Acq*Knowledge* graph template file.
 5. Load the stimulus presentation in SuperLab.
-    1. When prompted, enter the participant's party ID by pressing the “d” key for Democrat, “r” for Republican, or “i” for true Independents.
+    1. When prompted, enter the participant's party ID by pressing `d` for Democrat, `r` for Republican, or `i` for true Independents.
 Use lowercase letters.
     2. Enter the treatment condition (by pressing the number key corresponding to their condition number).
     3. Enter the agreement condition by pressing either `a` for agree or `d` for disagree.
+This information can be found using the treatment key.
     4. Enter the knowledge condition by pressing either `h` for high or `l` for low.
 6. Load the Qualtrics lab survey on the laptop in the subject room.
-    1. Enter the treatment condition, party identification, participant name, and participant ID#.
+    1. Enter the treatment condition, party identification, participant name, and participant ID number.
     2. Check data cave copy of daily schedule for participant's preferred handedness and hearing aid use.
         * Set up the small laptop desk on the side of the chair to match handedness.
         * If participant is unable to wear headphones due to hearing aids, turn on speakers and run a sound check